Tomoki-Tak/ANN-for-ship-response-transfer-functions/README.md

 |Min| 8.82E-10       | 1.44E-08      | 0.000156591       |
 |Max| 2      | 1       | 0.25     |

-To get the VBM amplitude in (Nm/m) from the non-normalized value M, the following calculation should be made:
+To get the VBM amplitude in (Nm/m) from the non-normalized value $M$, the following calculation should be made:
 $M_v$ = $M^2 * B * L^2 * g$

 where g denotes the gravitational acceleration ($m/s^2$).

+## Phase
+The ANN provides the cosine and sine terms of the phase $Gamma$ (rad).
+To get $Gamma$, $arctan$ of each values should be calculated.